Research-Commons/ml_frameworks_examples/examples/Titanic-Survival-Prediction-XGBoost/pytorch/base/README.md

 This implementation uses **XGBoost** (Extreme Gradient Boosting) – a powerful and scalable tree-based model – to train on the dataset and predict survival.

+> **Note** : Xgboost has an internal tensor like format called DMatrix, and has its own ways to use gradients.
+Hence,
+> this use case **does not require pytorch** to work.

 ### **Pandas (`pd`)**

 > **Handles tabular data loading & manipulation**